Brian2po/Ant0nz-Linux-Games-Guide-for-niche-Games/README.md

 3. If you encounter a bug not listed, please [Open an Issue](https://github.com/Brian2po/Ant0nz-Linux-Games-Guide-for-niche-Games/issues).

 ## 🤝 How to Contribute
+PS: IF YOU ARE A DEV [CHECK OUT THIS](https://github.com/an-anime-team/anime-games-launcher/releases/tag/v2.0.0) To add anime games to a launcher

 We love niche games!
 To add a guide:
 1. **Fork** this repository.
 2. Copy the content of `GAME_TEMPLATE.md`.